okfn/opendatasurvey/templates/faq.md

 ### What's the current state of the Census?

-Right now we are collecting data for the 2013 Census, which focusses on country-level information.
+Right now we are collecting data for the **2013** Census, which focusses on country-level information.
 We will be launching the 2013 Census results later in autumn 2013.

 After that we will be looking at further developing the city-level Census and other enhancements.

+**Most of the information in this FAQ applies to the 2013 Census - 2012 ran a little differently.**

 ### What is the Census?